 His first appearance is wonderfully shot.
 Oliver Reed searches the airport, already on edge and suspicious of this infamous criminal, then Kinski appears behind him, practically out of thin air.
 Very little preamble.
 Right to the point.
 Klaus is a real, for lack of a better word, asshole in this movie.
 There are times when the police try to talk to him, making suggestions that are really quite reasonable, only for Kinski to refuse them, even though they’d likely help him out in the long run.
 What a dick.
 Now, back to the main event!
 Reed vs. Kinski!

 The story of the surprisingly strong Reed shaking Kinski’s trailer and calling him a “fucking Nazi” are well-documented.
 Another favorite of mine is when the financiers of the film, affluent members of the Guinness family, showed up on set, only to be quickly hustled off after hearing the back and forth between Reed and Kinski at the top of the set, which included such gems as: “You fucking Nazi bastard” and “You fucking English cunt!”
 I’ve often wondered how actors can maintain their composure while shooting a scene when they absolutely despise each other, but it seems to be a simple matter of getting the job done.
-On a much, much, MUCH more minor scale, I was once performing in a one-act play and my co-star did not like me.
+Many scenes are done in a two-shot, probably due to the economical need to get through their scenes with as little fuss as possible and avoid confrontations.
+On a much, MUCH more minor scale, I was once performing in a one-act play and my co-star did not like me.
 I still to this day don’t know why, but she was not a fan of mine.
 We had to be romantic and lovey-dovey, but as soon as the scene would end, we’d go back to that animosity.
 All I can say is that we just did it.
 We got through it and the audience didn’t have a clue.

 Kinski and Reed are certainly the most famous nutcases in Venom, but let’s not leave the other wackadoo’s behind.
 Though less famous, Nicol Williamson was also on hand, fortunately separated most of the time from Reed and Kinski due to his role as the police commander trying to negotiate with them.
 He was regarded as a brilliant actor but also sometimes a bit of a pill.
 There’s the story of his rivalry with Helen Mirren on the set of Excalibur (1981) and his infamous walk-off while playing Hamlet.
 Still, he was well-respected and is fantastic as the smart and fearless Bulloch.
 He suffers no fools and knows exactly what he’s doing, providing the film with a heroic figure amongst mostly loathsome individuals.